coffebar/crowtranslate.nvim/README.md

 }, { mode = "x" })
 ```

-Direction will be automatically detected based on the selected text and the `mask` option.
+The direction will be automatically detected based on the selected text and the `mask` option.

 Alternatively, you can specify the direction manually by passing argument to command: